ewjax/EQValet/README.md

 #### *LogEvent.report()*
 The concept is that each match generates a single line report that contains the relevant information for this event, with fields separated by LogEvent.field_separator character (default = '|').

-Fields included in the report:
+Fields included in the rsyslog report:
 1. A standard marker, default 'EQ__', to assist in downstream parsing
 2. Player name
 3. An integer ID, unique to that particular type of LogEvent,  to assist in downstream sorting and processing